Working with countries like India a good thing: Trump

 By PTI | Published: 11th January 2018 08:03 AM |

-He was responding to criticism of his desire to improve relationship with Moscow.

 "Working with countries, whether it's Russia or China or India, or any of the countries that surround this world and encompass this world, is a very good thing.
-That's not a bad thing," he told reporters at a joint White House news conference with Prime Minister, Norway, Erna Solberg.
+That's not a bad thing," he told reporters at a joint White House news conference with Norwegian Prime Minister Erna Solberg.

-Trump said he was for strongest military, massive oil and gas and a lot of energy.
-"Putin (Russian President Vladimir Putin) can't love that," he added.

 Trump said it was "very much better" having to do with North Korea where the US currently has a problem.